tillydray/timeline/README.md

 2. Set up the database by running `make setup_db` (this will create the database and run the migrations).
 3. Start the Phoenix server by running `make serve` (or use `iex -S mix phx.server` for an interactive shell).

+## Built with Aider.chat

+https://aider.chat is the only AI coding assistant that I've found actually saves me some amount of time.
+I started using it shortly before starting this coding challenge so I ended up using it a lot with this project to get a better feel for the tool.

+I am happy to walk through the code and explain everything, or whatever test you want me to do to prove I understand what's happening here, and I didn't just blindly do what the AI tool told me.

 ## Goals
 1. Fetch stock data from the Twelve Data API.
 You will need to:
    - First fetch the list of available stocks using the `/stocks` endpoint